 The NMAIMH EASy Users' Guide will be e-mailed to those who have registered for endorsement.
 This guide, along with guidance from the trained, volunteer Endorsement Advisor will support you to develop an effective application.

 When the applicant and the Advisor agree that the application is ready to be submitted, the applicant may do so by clicking the "Submit" button in EASy.
-Applications for Endorsement® as an Infant Mental Health Specialist (Level III) or an Infant Mental Health Mentor (Level IV) must be submitted by the posted due date (see the Calendar on this website), which is typically at least 8-weeks prior to the next Endorsement® Exam date.
+Applications for Endorsement® as an Infant Mental Health Specialist (Category III) or an Infant Mental Health Mentor (Category IV) must be submitted by the posted due date (see the Calendar on this website), which is typically at least 8-weeks prior to the next Endorsement® Exam date.